Project status: Closed

 We used your views to

 Feedback received during the engagement period helped finalise the design ahead of construction procurement.
-Construction is expected to begin in 2023.

 If you have any questions about this project or would like to be kept updated on its progress, please email communityengagement@act.gov.au.